nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 `getContentAfterKeyword`

-This method acts as a helper function to assist in extracting the payload following an argument in the user input.
+This method acts as a helper method to assist in extracting the payload following an argument in the user input.
 It is used in the constructing of `Command` objects when command-specific information need to be extracted from arguments in the user input.